Discovering Buddha Nature

 Nestled in the hills overlooking a river this countryside inn offers spectacular views with nicely appointed accomodations.

-A lovely one night stopover at this beautiful spot in the Trongsa mountains.
+A lovely one night stopover at this beautiful spot in the Gangtey Valley.
 Guaranteed to continue our love of nature!

 • Bumthang